2007 Pasay local elections

-Local elections were held in Pasay on May 14, 2007 within the Philippine general election.
+Local elections were held in Pasay on May 14, 2007, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the representative for the lone district, and the councilors, six of them in the two districts of the city.

+Events before election

+In September 2006, Mayor Wenceslao "Peewee" Trinidad, Vice Mayor Antonino "Tony" Calixto, and 10 councilors (including 2 ex-officio councilors, the Liga ng mga Barangay president and SK federation president) were suspended for six months due to anomalous garbage collection and disposal contracts.
+This left Councilors Allan Panaligan and Arvin "Bong" Tolentino as acting mayor and vice mayor, respectively.
+Panaligan and Tolentino took oath before the DILG on September 4.

+In January 2007, a month after the preventive suspension had been lifted, acting mayor Allan Panaligan barricaded the city hall due to a flock of Trinidad's supporters outside.

 Background

-Mayor Wenceslao Trinidad ran for his fourth nonconsecutive term.
-His partner was Vice Mayor Antonino Calixto.
+Mayor Wenceslao "Peewee" Trinidad ran for re-election.
+He faced Rep. Ma.
+Consuelo "Connie" Dy.

-Representative Ma.
-Consuelo Dy also ran for the mayoralty post.
-Her partner was former Acting Vice Mayor and Second District Councilor Arvin "Bong" Tolentino.
+Vice Mayor Antonino "Tony" Calixto ran for re-election, He was challenged by former Acting Vice Mayor and Second District Councilor Arvin "Bong" Tolentino and former Vice Mayor Gregorio "Greg" Alcera.

-Former Acting Mayor and Second District Councilor Allan Panaligan ran for a congressional seat.
-His main opponents were Second District Councilor Jose Antonio Roxas, Ricardo "Ding" Santos, former chief security aide of former Mayor Pablo Cuneta, and former Rep. Lorna Verano-Yap.
+Rep. Ma.
+Consuelo "Connie" Dy chose to ran as mayor.
+She chosen Former Acting Mayor and Second District Councilor Allan Panaligan to run in her place.
+Panaligan was challenged by Second District Councilor Dr. Jose Antonio "Lito" Roxas, Ricardo "Ding" Santos, former chief security aide of former Mayor Pablo Cuneta, and former Rep. Lorna Verano-Yap.